jessicafarias/Game/README.md

 ## Setup and run the app
 > Follow these steps to set up and run the quickstart:
-  `yarn run test`
+  - `yarn run test`
-  -Go the terminal to see all pass tests
+  - Go the terminal to see all pass tests

 ### Live Demo :